lando/mailpit/README.md

 This is a work in progress.
 PRs and feedback are appreciated!

-## Known Issues

-- Mailpit web UI is not served over HTTPS.

 ## Developer Information

 To get started with this project, follow these steps: